Perfect season: South Australian National Football League (SANFL)

-The SANFL has existed since 1877 within South Australia, and until the latter part of the twentieth century was of equivalent standard to the VFL.
+The SANFL has existed since 1877 within South Australia.
 The only perfect season to be completed was by the 1914 Port Adelaide team, known as the "Invincibles".
 Port won all four of its pre season matches.
 It finished the minor round with a 12–0 record, before winning both finals to finish with a 14–0 record and a perfect season.
 They also won the Championship of Australia against VFL premiers Carlton, to extend that record to 15–0.
 In addition to this the club played a combined team from all the other SAFL clubs and won to extend the record to 16–0.
 The closest any team got to Port Adelaide was North Adelaide, losing by 21 points in Round 10.
 This is the only instance in the big three Australian football leagues (VFL/SANFL/WAFL) where a club has gone undefeated in the pre-season, season main and post season.

 In 1912, Port Adelaide had a perfect minor round and then beat West Torrens in its semi-final but lost both the final and Grand Final to West Adelaide.